Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 We import `onMount` from Svelte and then we pass it a function to run.
 This function does what we described above and, when the width and height change, Svelte automatically re-renders our svg element with the updated values.

 One extra thing you may have noticed is that we have a new variable called `svg` and `bind:this={svg}` on our svg element.
 All this does is store a reference to the actual svg element inside of the `svg` variable.
-In our use case, this is like doing `let svg = document.getElementById("mySvg")` if our element had the id of "mySvg".
-This allows us to call `getBBox()` on our svg element.
+In our use case, this is like calling `document.querySelector(svg)` in vanilla javascript.

 And That's it!
 It might seem like a lot of effort just to get our SVG onto the page when we could have just put it directly onto the page but this allows us to directly manage our regions outside of the SVG, which is important as you'll find out in the next section.